 The American Federation of Arts is the leader in traveling exhibitions internationally.
 A nonprofit organization founded in 1909, the AFA is dedicated to enriching the public’s experience and understanding of the visual arts through organizing and touring art exhibitions for presentation in museums around the world, publishing exhibition catalogues featuring important scholarly research, and developing educational programs.

-Image credit: Hendricks, L. Barkley, Lawdy Mama, 1969, oil and gold leaf on canvas.
-Published by The Studio Museum in Harlem, gift of Stuart Liebman, in memory of Joseph B. Liebman, 1983.25. © Estate of Barkley L. Hendricks.
+Image credit: Barkley L. Hendricks, Lawdy Mama, 1969, oil and gold leaf on canvas.
+The Studio Museum in Harlem; gift of Stuart Liebman, in memory of Joseph B. Liebman, 1983.25. © Estate of Barkley L. Hendricks.
+Courtesy of the artist’s estate, Jack Shainman Gallery, New York and American Federation of Arts.